Null, Identity and Inverse Matrices Worksheets

 - Quiz 2 - Look at spotting inverses here.

-- Quiz 3 - An identity matrix is a square matrix where all entries are zeroes except for the top-left to bottom-right diagonal.
+- Quiz 3 - An identity table is a square array where all entries are zeroes except for the top-left to bottom-right diagonal.